edison-tran/Stroke-Prediction/README.md

 [Tableau Visualization](https://public.tableau.com/app/profile/edison.tran/viz/AnalyzingSmokingStatusAffectonStroke/Dashboard3)

 # Introduction
-Addressing the worldwide public health crisis of stroke incidents is growing to be more evident and complicated.
+Addressing the worldwide health crisis of stroke has grown to become more evident and complicated in an unprecedented manner.
 As it stands, stroke is the second leading cause of death globally, being recognized by the World Health Organization.
-The global instance rate of disabilities can also be attributed to adverse experience of stroke.
-While stroke rates are inherently tied to an aging population, there's a critical and growing trend of younger individuals in low and middle income countries suffering the ordeal of stroke.
+The global instance rate of disabilities can also be attributed to adverse experiences of stroke.
+This project delves into a comprehensive dataset encompassing various patient attributes such as gender, age, pre-existing diseases, and smoking status, with the overarching aim of predicting stroke.While stroke rates are inherently tied to an aging population,there's a critical and growing trend of younger individuals in low and middle-income countries suffering the ordeal of stroke.
 This unforeseen burden on younger demographics in developing countries displays an underlying public health challenge, calling for an overhaul of risk factors and intervention strategies.
-This alarming statistic underscores the critical need for proactive strategies to combat stroke's worldwide toll.
-This project delves into a comprehensive dataset encompassing various patient attributes such as gender, age, pre-existing diseases, and smoking status, with the overarching aim of predicting stroke.
+This discover highlights the need for precautionary actions and strategies to combat stroke's worldwide toll.

 # Motivation and Objective